arzieg/mspdoc/docsrc/source/kubernetes/kuard.md

 But for HTTP (Layer 7)-based services, we can do better.
 When solving a similar problem in non-Kubernetes situations, users often turn to the idea of “virtual hosting.”
 This is a mechanism to host many HTTP sites on a single IP address.
 Typically, the user uses a load balancer or reverse proxy to accept incoming connections on HTTP (80) and HTTPS (443) ports.
 That program then parses the HTTP connection and, based on the Host header and the URL path that is requested, proxies the HTTP call to some other program.
 In this way, that load balancer or reverse proxy directs traffic for decoding and directing incoming connections to the right “upstream” server.

 Kubernetes calls its HTTP-based load-balancing system **Ingress**.
-Ingress is aKubernetes-native way to implement the “virtual hosting” pattern we just discussed.
+Ingress is a Kubernetes-native way to implement the “virtual hosting” pattern we just discussed.
 One of the more complex aspects of the pattern is that the user has to manage the load balancer configuration file.
 In a dynamic environment and as the set of virtual hosts expands, this can be very complex.
 The Kubernetes Ingress system works to simplify this by (a) standardizing that configuration, (b) moving it to a standard Kubernetes object, and (c) merging multiple Ingress objects into a single config for the load balancer.

 The Ingress controller is a software system made up of two parts.
 * The first is the Ingress proxy, which is exposed outside the cluster using a service of type: LoadBalancer.
 This proxy sends requests to “upstream” servers.